csok945709/Columnar-Transposition-Java/README.md

 ---------------------------------------
 Note
 =====
-This simple Java GUI progarm dosen't check if the key has a frequently charchter ( such ad Moll)
+This simple Java GUI progarm dosen't check if the key has a frequently charchter ( such as Moll)

 --------------------------------------
 Algorithm